MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 ### Components

-* [Azure Application Gateway][appgateway-docs] is a layer 7 web traffic load balancer that is application-aware and can distribute traffic based on specific routing rules.
+- [Azure Application Gateway][appgateway-docs] is a layer 7 web traffic load balancer that is application-aware and can distribute traffic based on specific routing rules.
 App Gateway can also handle SSL offloading for improved web server performance.
-* [Azure Virtual Network][vnet-docs] allows resources such as VMs to securely communicate with each other, the Internet, and on-premises networks.
+- [Azure Virtual Network][vnet-docs] allows resources such as VMs to securely communicate with each other, the Internet, and on-premises networks.
 Virtual networks provide isolation and segmentation, filter and route traffic, and allow connection between locations.
 Two virtual networks combined with the appropriate NSGs are used in this scenario to provide a [demilitarized zone][dmz] (DMZ) and isolation of the application components.
 Virtual network peering connects the two networks together.
-* [Azure virtual machine scale set][scaleset-docs] lets you create and manager a group of identical, load balanced, VMs.
+- [Azure virtual machine scale set][scaleset-docs] lets you create and manager a group of identical, load balanced, VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Two separate virtual machine scale sets are used in this scenario - one for the front-end ASP.NET application instances, and one for the back-end SQL Server cluster VM instances.
 PowerShell desired state configuration (DSC) or the Azure custom script extension can be used to provision the VM instances with the required software and configuration settings.
-* [Azure network security groups][nsg-docs] contain a list of security rules that allow or deny inbound or outbound network traffic based on source or destination IP address, port, and protocol.
+- [Azure network security groups][nsg-docs] contain a list of security rules that allow or deny inbound or outbound network traffic based on source or destination IP address, port, and protocol.
 The virtual networks in this scenario are secured with network security group rules that restrict the flow of traffic between the application components.
-* [Azure load balancer][loadbalancer-docs] distributes inbound traffic according to rules and health probes.
+- [Azure load balancer][loadbalancer-docs] distributes inbound traffic according to rules and health probes.
 A load balancer provides low latency and high throughput, and scales up to millions of flows for all TCP and UDP applications.
 An internal load balancer is used in this scenario to distribute traffic from the front-end application tier to the back-end SQL Server cluster.
-* [Azure Blob Storage][cloudwitness-docs] acts a Cloud Witness location for the SQL Server cluster.
+- [Azure Blob Storage][cloudwitness-docs] acts a Cloud Witness location for the SQL Server cluster.
 This witness is used for cluster operations and decisions that require an additional vote to decide quorum.
 Using Cloud Witness removes the need for an additional VM to act as a traditional File Share Witness.

 ### Alternatives

-* Linux and Windows can be used interchangeably since the infrastructure isn't dependent on the operating system.
+- Linux and Windows can be used interchangeably since the infrastructure isn't dependent on the operating system.

-* [SQL Server for Linux][sql-linux] can replace the back-end data store.
+- [SQL Server for Linux][sql-linux] can replace the back-end data store.

-* [Cosmos DB](/azure/cosmos-db/introduction) is another alternative for the data store.
+- [Cosmos DB](/azure/cosmos-db/introduction) is another alternative for the data store.

 ## Considerations

 ### Availability

-The VM instances in this scenario are deployed across Availability Zones.
+The VM instances in this scenario are deployed across [Availability Zones](/azure/availability-zones/az-overview).
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
-A minimum of three zones are available in all enabled regions.
+Each enabled region has a minimum of three availability zones.
 This distribution of VM instances across zones provides high availability to the application tiers.
-For more information, see [what are Availability Zones in Azure?][azureaz-docs]

 The database tier can be configured to use Always On availability groups.
 With this SQL Server configuration, one primary database within a cluster is configured with up to eight secondary databases.
 If an issue occurs with the primary database, the cluster fails over to one of the secondary databases, which allows the application to continue to be available.
 For more information, see [Overview of Always On availability groups for SQL Server][sqlalwayson-docs].